Welcome to ArthurTjandra.Com

 Arthur008 cropped

-Standard Chartered Singapore Marathon 2008:
+Standard Chartered Singapore Full Marathon 2008:

 Marathon pic

-Gold Coast Marathon 2012:
+Gold Coast Half Marathon 2012:

 GCBA1388-rt12x17-H1092

-Gold Coast Marathon 2013:
+Gold Coast Half Marathon 2013:

 SPAJ1978-rt12x17-H1235

-Standard Chartered Singapore Marathon 2013:
+Standard Chartered Singapore Full Marathon 2013:

 In 2013, Dr Arthur Tjandra took part in his last full marathon race at Singapore Standard Chartered Marathon.
 2014 is the year he downgrades from full marathon to half marathon races, as he simply does not have the time and conducive environment to train for full marathon.
 He is a decent sub-2-hour half-marathoner, but a pathetic 5-hour marathoner.